gangdong/gangdong.github.io/_posts/2021-04-13-Blog-speeding-up-loadtime.markdown

 The total load time reduced up to ~10s, but still, it takes too much time!
 Can I improve it even more?

-After analysis, I found I introduced the `Addthis_widgets.js` in the `default.html`, which lead the `Addthis_widgets.js` is loaded at the first paint of the `index` page.
+After analysis, I found I introduced the `Addthis_widgets.js` in the `default.html`, which lead the `Addthis_widgets.js` was loaded at the first paint of the `index` page.
 However, the widgets weren't used on the `index` page.
-If I move the calling of the JavaScript file to `post.html` where it displays the share button for the post, I will be able to eliminate the load time of `Addthis_widgets.js` completely!
+If I move the loading of the JavaScript file to `post.html` where it displays the share button for the post, I will be able to eliminate the load time of `Addthis_widgets.js` completely!
 It will not affect the function.

-I relocated the below code snippet into the bottom of `post.html` and lazy load it.
+I relocated the below code snippet into the bottom of `post.html` to load it.
 {% highlight html %}
 {% if site.rawposts.share_media %}
 <!-- Go to www.addthis.com/dashboard to customize your tools -->
 <script async type="text/javascript" src="//s7.addthis.com/js/300/addthis_widget.js#pubid=ra-604f502a8198c9c9&domready=1"></script>
 {% endif %}
 {% endhighlight %}
-Readers will not use the share button until they complete the reading of the article.
+Readers will not use the share button until they finish the reading of the article.
 I think it has a negligible negative effect on user experience.

 ![imagine]({{site.cdn_baseurl}}/assets/image/blog-loadingtime-14.PNG){: .center-image }